phenotypic/ESP32-HomeKit-Thermostat/README.md

 - The device stores the target temperature, thermostat mode, and hot water state in NVS and restores them after reboot.
 - Heating control uses a simple hysteresis-based on/off strategy to prevent relay chatter.
-- This project is intended for **experienced users** working with **mains voltage** — proper isolation, enclosures, and electrical safety practices are mandatory.
+- This project is intended for **experienced users** working with **mains voltage**.
+Proper isolation, enclosures, and electrical safety practices are mandatory.